13 Romance Novels That Should Be On Every Woman’s Bucket List

 Devil in Winter by Lisa Kleypas

-The hero of this historical romance is a total rake (and villain in a previous book!).
+The hero of this historical romance is a total rake (and villain in a previous book!), but he will steal your heart.
 Sebastian, Lord St. Vincent, embarks on a marriage of convenience with a wallflower of the first order.
 Evangeline Jenner is shy, has a terrible stutter, and stands to inherit a fortune if she can escape her unscrupulous relatives.
 Like the very best wallflower stories, this one is about one who finds strength and confidence from love — and who manages to reform an unrepentant rogue.

 Pride And Prejudice by Jane Austen